About Temple University

-Temple's talented faculty and its broad curriculum of over 300 academic programs provide superior educational opportunities for academically talented and highly motivated students, without regard to their status or station in life.
+Temple's talented faculty and its broad curriculum of approximately 400 academic programs provide superior educational opportunities for academically talented and highly motivated students, without regard to their status or station in life.
 Temple's richly diverse student population and the dramatic growth of Temple's residential campus community of student scholars enrich the educational and extracurricular life of all Temple's people.

 While the University especially serves students from Greater Philadelphia, it is enlivened by a rapidly increasing number of students from across Pennsylvania, throughout the nation, and around the world.
 Temple maintains an international presence with campuses in Tokyo and Rome and prestigious programs in London, Beijing, and six other locations worldwide.

 A long-time leader in professional education, Temple prepares the largest body of practitioners in Pennsylvania and is among the nation's largest educators in the combined fields of medicine, dentistry, pharmacy, podiatry and law.
 In addition, Temple offers more than five dozen doctoral and more than 150 master's degree programs that contribute to research and scholarship.
 Temple seeks to create new knowledge that improves the human condition and uplifts the human spirit.
 To achieve this goal, Temple maintains its commitment to recruiting, retaining, and supporting outstanding faculty that prize diversity of thought, excel in scholarly endeavors, and support the aspirations of capable students.

 Striving to fulfill its mission in this new century, Temple will continue to provide access to superior education for committed and capable students of all backgrounds and to develop its main campus as a residential community of student scholars.
 A new generation of exceptionally qualified and talented faculty will be recruited to join the University's current roster of fine teacher-scholars.